 Calculating an SSM

-To generate a spillover spreading matrix in FlowJo visit the compensation editor, select the matrix of interest and click the “SSM” button there:
+To generate a spillover spreading matrix in FlowJo visit the compensation editor, select the matrix of interest, and click the “SSM” button:

 Spillover spreading is construed as the impediment of signal detectable above background, and is intrinsic to the configuration of a given instrument.
 The spillover spreading for a given detector/spillover-color pair can be calculated empirically by taking the square root of differences in squared robust standard deviations of measured fluorescence intensity from unstained negative and singly stained positive control populations:

 - R stands for ‘Reference’, meaning the FL2- population in this example

 - S stands for ‘Stained’, meaning the FL2+ population in this example

 - Sigma is standard deviation (adjusted to use 84th and 50th percentile)

 - F is fluorescence in units of intensity

 Here is a graphical example of those measures from Nguyen et. al.1